patleahy/lir/README.md

 ### Using custom functions

-You can specify a function to modify the input value of a property before it is set int the output property by insert the `using` method between the `from` and `to` path of a rule.
+You can specify a function to modify the input value of a property before it is set in the output property by inserting the `using` method between the `from` and `to` path of a rule.

 This example inserts a function to convert the format of a date time string.